pz1/ZWayModules/Mathematica/README.md

 ```
 a*1.8+32
 ```
+But Math library function can be used to:
+a-b+Math.sqrt(16)

 ##Possible limitations
 The module has not yet been tested for scientific calculations.
 I guess you have at least to adhere to the [ECMA 5 syntax](http://www.ecma-international.org/ecma-262/5.1/#sec-15.8)
 **Nota bene** Because the output of this device only changes if any of the sensors changes, it may take quite a while before you will see a new result.
 That can be confusing while you are changing the formula, and want to check the result.